 The bright and cheerful fruit was a welcome sight on this chilly day.

-The theme this year is Cinecitta, celebrating the Italian Cinema during the 50’s and 60’s.
+When I attended in 2016 the theme was Cinecitta, celebrating the Italian Cinema during the 50’s and 60’s.

 Each display was inspired by an Italian film from that golden era.

 Aren’t these incredible?
 Doesn’t it make you want to squeeze a large glass of orange juice?

 Sculpture by Volti surrounded in flowers and a bed of lemons.

 Local growers and producers were on hand selling their beautiful fruits, citrus trees and products made with citrus.

 At night the fantasy continues with music and elaborate lighting.

 I hope you’ve enjoyed this super sized dose of Vitamin C, let me know if you can come over for Des Mondes Fantastic this year!

 Karena Albert says